 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Poster)|

-|Additional Information:||Includes the 5th European Congress on Computational Methods in Applied Sciences and Engineering.|
+|Additional Information:||© International Center for Numerical Methods in Engineering (CIMNE).
+Includes the 5th European Congress on Computational Methods in Applied Sciences and Engineering.|

-|Uncontrolled Keywords:||RBF, collocation method, elasticity, cartesian grid, mixed formulation|
+|Uncontrolled Keywords:||RBF; collocation method; elasticity; cartesian grid; mixed formulation|

 |Fields of Research :||01 Mathematical Sciences > 0103 Numerical and Computational Mathematics > 010301 Numerical Analysis

 09 Engineering > 0913 Mechanical Engineering > 091307 Numerical Modelling and Mechanical Characterisation